CtrlC-Root/wasm-checklist/README.md

 # Checklist Application

-A demo cross-platform application written mostly in Zig for managing checklists.
+A prototype cross-platform application written mostly in Zig for managing checklists.

 ## Development